1st June 2026

 Go Ape Leeds Castle and Bedgebury

 Located within the Leeds Castle grounds, Go Ape Leeds Castle is home to three thrilling high-ropes courses and two axe-throwing lanes, offering adventures for every member of the family.
-The flagship Treetop Challenge sees adults and older children zip 250 metres above the valley with the castle gleaming below, while younger children can enjoy the Treetop Adventure from just one metre tall.
+The flagship Treetop Challenge sees adults and older children zip above the valley with the castle gleaming below, while younger children can enjoy the Treetop Adventure from just one metre tall.

 Set within the spectacular Bedgebury National Pinetum and Forest, Go Ape Bedgebury is another favourite for little monkeys and tricky teens.
 Brand new for 2026, Forest Biking has arrived at Bedgebury, offering bike hire for everything from gentle family rides to more experienced trail cycling through the beautiful woodland.
 The classic Treetop Challenge with its 170-metre zip wire and dual Tarzan Swings remains a highlight, alongside Treetop Adventure for the youngest explorers.
-With Gruffalo trails and wild adventure play areas in the wider forest, it's a full day of outdoor family fun.